kinetics

 Try in examples/ dir.
 These are the most frequently used commands with examples of input params.

-List out functions before deployment.
+Print out all available functions before deployment.
 Their names and URLs of REST API endpoints:

-Invoke a function locally with parameters. --payload sets the JSON body payload:
+Invoke a function locally with parameters. --payload sets the JSON body payload for endpoint and worker functions:

 Deploy entire project: